erayhamurlu/onboarding_plus/README.md

 ## Getting started

-Add in your pubspec.yaml file onboarding_plus
+Add in your pubspec.yaml file lastest version of onboarding_plus

 ## Usage